Certora/Tutorials/3DayWorkshop/README.md

     use the additional argument to run just one rule at a time:
     ```./scripts/verifyDoYouTrustMe.sh  <ruleName>```

-7. contribute to the database of ERC20 rules by preparing a PR with additional buggy examples and a rule
+7. contribute to the database of ERC20 rules by preparing a PR with additional buggy examples and a rule.

-### Useful references
-1. running scripts
-2. understanding results?

-## Day 2
+## Day 2 -  Thinking about Properties

+1. Learn about the different types of properties.

+2. Practice thinking about properties
+for [symbolic pool](SymbolicPool/contracts/Pool.sol), a generic example based on features presented in AAVE's protocol.

+3. Check your properties against those listed in [properties.md](SymbolicPool/properties.md).
+4. Check if the specs files provide good coverage by injecting bugs to the code and re-running the spec.
+5. Add properties to get better coverage.
-## Day 3
+## Day 3 -  Finding Real Bugs
+Folder [PracticeBugFinding](PracticeBugFinding) contains a few examples of bugs based on real-life bugs:
+ - Beginner level: [ReserveList](ReserveList) - Example based on AAVE V3 data structure
+  - Intermediate level: [Popsicle](Popsicle) - Example based on Popsicle Finance
+  - Advance level: [ConstantProductPool](ConstantProductPool) - Example based on sushiSwap Trident

+Each folder contains a run script and a start of a spec file.

+ 1. Learn the contract from a high level view (without searching for the bug).
+ 2. Think about properties for this contract.
+ 3. Write rules for these contracts.
+ 4. Check if you found all bugs in the answer folders which contains a fixed version of the code and a set of rules that uncover the bugs.